jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ```

 The library is vendored into `vendor/github.com/jsonnet-libs/xtd` and a symlink on
 `vendor/xtd` was added.
-The `vendor/` directory is a widespread convention, tools like
+The `vendor/` directory is a widespread convention.
-Tanka look here for imports.

 ```json
 jsonnetfile.lock.json